laitanawe/intro-to-bash/_episodes/07-remote.md

   type (amount of RAM, processor architecture, availability of network mounted filesystems, etc.)."
 - "Files saved on one node are available on all nodes."
+- "ssh is the preferred way to connect to Linux servers"
+- "ssh is secure and protects information sent"
+- "sftp is available in a command line application and in GUI based applications for file transfers"
 ---

 ## What Is an HPC System?